-In 2011, Circular 230 was revised to reflect the tax practitioner standards in IRC Sec.
-6694 for when a tax practitioner generally may recommend a tax return position.
+Circular 230 imposes the same tax practitioner standards as in IRC Sec.
+6694 for when a tax practitioner generally may recommend a tax return position (substantial authority and no disclosure or reasonable basis with disclosure).

-(38) [LO6] What is Circular 230?
+38. [LO 6] What is Circular 230?